shazChaudhry/docker-elastic/README.md

 **Instructions**
 * Log into the master node in the Docker Swarm cluster setup above
 * Clone this repository and change directory to where repo is cloned to
-* Deploy stack by run the following command:
+* Deploy stack by running the following command:
-  * `docker stack deploy -c docker-compose.yml logging`
+  * `ELASTIC_VERSION=5.4.0 docker stack deploy -c docker-compose.yml logging`
-* Check status of the stack services by running the following command:
+* Check status of the stack services by running the following commands:
   *   `docker stack services logging`
+  *   `docker stack ps logging`

 **Testing**
-* Wait until all logging stack services are up and running
+* Wait until all stack services are up and running
 * Run jenkins container on one of the Docker Swarm node as follows:
   * `docker run -d --rm --name jenkins -p 8080:8080 --log-driver=gelf --log-opt gelf-address=udp://node1:12201 -v /var/run/docker.sock:/var/run/docker.sock jenkinsci/jenkins`
 * Login at [http://node1:5601](http://node1:5601) _(Kibana)_  which should show Management tab